backdrop/backdrop-issues/procedures/docs/create-release-bug-fix.md

 - [ ] Update the Wikipedia articles (assign to stpaultim / klonos / jenlampton)
   - [ ] https://en.wikipedia.org/wiki/Backdrop_CMS
   - [ ] https://en.wikipedia.org/wiki/List_of_content_management_systems

+If this is a security release:
+- [ ] Update the Security Advisory with CVE (assign to quicksketch)